mozilla/pkipolicy/rootstore/policy.md

 Certificate Policy module team at [certificates@mozilla.org][Email-Us] if you have questions about this policy.

-CAs or others objecting to a particular decision by either team MAY appeal to the [Firefox Technical Leadership Module Committee][Gov-Module] who will make a final decision.
+CA operators or others objecting to a particular decision by either team MAY appeal to the [Firefox Technical Leadership Module Committee][Gov-Module] who will make a final decision.